Policy 3415Accommodating Students with Diabetes

-In addition to adhering to the requirements of each individual health care plan, for the general care of students with diabetes, the district shall:
+In addition to adhering to the requirements of each individual health care plan, for the general care of students with diabetes, the district will:

-- Permit students with diabetes to perform blood glucose tests, administer insulin, treat hypoglycemia and hyperglycemia, with easy access to the necessary supplies, equipment and medication necessary under their individual health care plan.
+D. Permit students with diabetes to perform blood glucose tests, administer insulin, treat hypoglycemia and hyperglycemia, by providing easy access to the necessary supplies, equipment and medication necessary under their individual health care plan.
 This includes the option for students to carry the necessary supplies, equipment and medication on their person and perform monitoring and treatment functions wherever they are on school grounds or at school sponsored events.

-- Permit students with diabetes unrestricted access to necessary food and water on schedule and as needed, and unrestricted access to bathroom facilities.
-When food is served at school events, provision shall be made for appropriate food to be available to students with diabetes.
+E. Permit students with diabetes unrestricted access to necessary food and water on schedule and as needed, and unrestricted access to bathroom facilities.
+When food is served at school events, provision will be made for appropriate food to be available to students with diabetes.

-- School meals shall not be withheld from any student for disciplinary reasons.
-Students with diabetes shall not miss meals because they are not able to pay for them.
+F. School meals will not be withheld from any student for disciplinary reasons.
+Students with diabetes will not miss meals because they are not able to pay for them.
 The charge for the meal will be billed to the parent or adult student and collected consistent with district policies.

-The district, its employees, agents or parent-designated adults who act in good faith and in substantial compliance with a student’s individual health care plan and the instructions of the student’s health care provider shall not be criminally or civilly liable for services provided under chapter 350, Laws of 2002.
+The district, its employees, agents or parent-designated adults who act in good faith and in substantial compliance with a student’s individual health care plan and the instructions of the student’s health care provider shall not be criminally or civilly liable for services provided under RCW 28A.210.330.

 3416 Medication at School

 42.U.S.C. §§ 12101et seq.Americans with Disabilities Act